john-cd/rust_howto/bk/src/language/macros.md

 #### Understand the Hygiene of Macros-by-Example {#hygiene}

 Macros-by-example have "mixed-site hygiene".
 This means that loop labels, block labels, and local variables are looked up at the _macro definition site_, while other symbols are looked up at the _macro invocation site_.
-Refer to the [Rust Reference - Macros][book~rust-reference~macros]↗ for full details.
+Refer to the [Rust Reference][book~rust-reference~macros]↗ for full details.

 The following example demonstrates how to use a local variable; and how to define an item in a macro and use it at the invocation site: